Small Aquarium Fish

 What to consider when choosing fish

-In order to facilitate the process of selecting fish for a small aquarium, it is worth considering several basic rules:
+To facilitate the process of selecting fish for a small aquarium, it is worth considering several basic rules:

 - Do not buy too many aquatic pets (here it is better to follow the rule: one 2-inch fish should have 0.5-1.5 gallons of water);

 - The selection of aquarium fauna should be well balanced.
-For example, if hyperactive and calm fish are brought together in one tank, the latter will experience severe stress, which will lead to a significant reduction in their life expectancy
+For example, if hyperactive and calm fish are brought together in one tank, the latter will experience severe stress, which will lead to a significant reduction in life expectancy

 Keep in mind that purchasing fish is very responsible.
 If you are not sure that you can provide timely feeding and all the necessary care, it is better to postpone this idea.
 If you have already decided on a purchase, choose a future pet not only based on aesthetic indicators, but also on its features (for example, life expectancy, nutritional features, etc.).